 When Cortes landed in Mexico, Spain had only recently become a nation after a long series of wars and consolidation of kingdoms.
 The new nation’s crown and language, a dialect of Spanish, were both known as Castilian—which was how the conquistadors referred to themselves.

 The names of the main characters in the story have also evolved over the centuries.
 Cortes was never known as Hernan during his lifetime, though that version seems trendy now.
 He went by Hernando and sometimes Fernando.
 Similarly, Montezuma was the standard Latin alphabet spelling of the Aztec emperor’s name for centuries, but now Moctezuma is the norm.
 The most accurate transliteration, according to current scholars, is supposed to be Motecuhzoma.

 The most important figure in the epic also has the most appellations.
-Cortes’ translator Malinali was named for the day she was born: the twelfth day of the Aztec month, which is also the Nahuatl word for grass.
-She eventually became respected enough by the Aztec that a nobiliary particle was added to her name, making it Malintzin.
-For their part, the Spaniards baptized her as Marina and eventually entitled her Dona Marina.
+Cortes’ translator Malinalli was supposedly named for the day she was born: the twelfth day of the Aztec month, which is also the Nahuatl word for grass.
+Unfortunately, it cannot be proven that Malinalli was her original name, a clear historical record of it does not exist.
+She was baptized as Marina by the Spaniards, who eventually entitled her Dona Marina.
+She also became respected enough by the Aztec that a nobiliary particle, "-tzin," was added to her name.
+This made her Malintzin.

 Ultimately, the young woman known as La Malinche became a problematic symbol: both the mother of modern Mexico and the great betrayer of her people.
+More about her in my post, "The Many Myths of Malinche."
 Today the epithet malinchista means a Mexican who prefers foreign things and/or disregards their own culture.